jmsg78/myLibrary/README.md

 # myLibrary
-MyLibrary is a NetCore 3.1 and Angular 8.3.20 demp app.
+MyLibrary is a NetCore 3.1 and Angular 8.3.20 demo app.
 ## Installation
 Use the package npm to install myLibrary in folder ClientApp.
 ```bash
 npm install
 ```
-You will need to install
+Also, You will need to install
 ```bash
 npm install @auth0/auth0-spa-js --save
 ```